Does the US dollar have further to fall?

 This is good news for growth-sensitive assets, such as equities, perhaps less so for the dollar.
 In fact, faster growth, if financed by an increase in budget deficit, often leads to a weaker currency.
 This has been a staple relationship in emerging markets, where weaker currency is often a payback for faster growth.

-Greater spending, at least in the short-term, tends to increase imports and widen the current account deficit.
+As explained, greater spending, at least in the short-term, tends to increase imports and widen the current account deficit.
+Since the deficit must be the financed by the financial account surplus, foreigners must commensurately increase the purchases of a countries assets.
 If the foreign demand is insufficient, the currency will have to bear the brunt and weaken, in order to make the two sides of the balance of payments to equalise.

 While clearly, the US differs from other countries because of the reserve currency status of the dollar, it is still affected by the same forces.
 Furthermore, the US had a significant structural budget deficit even before the Covid-19 crisis, so additional spending has only magnified the issue.